 It may seem obvious that our mental lives are filled with mental action.
 We attend, consider, judge, reason, deliberate, accept, endorse, decide, try, and so on.
 It may seem that these are all things that we do.
 If we consider such cases through the standard theory of agency, we encounter immediately two difficulties.
 First, it seems that such mental occurrences are hardly ever, if ever, intentional actions.
 According to the standard theory, an event is an intentional action of the type A only if the agent has an intention that includes A in its content.
 In the basic case, this would be an intention to A. In an instrumental case, this would be an intention to perform some other action B in order to A. Now, thoughts are individuated in part by their contents.
 Take the thought that p.
 According to the standard theory, thinking that p is an intentional action only if the agent has an intention that includes “think that p” in its content.
 This is rather odd and problematic, because we would have to have the intention to think a certain thought before we think it.
 Second, there are problems with the central case of decision-making.
 According to the standard theory, deciding to A would be an intentional action only if one already had the intention to make a decision that includes “deciding to A” in its content.
 This seems, again, rather odd and problematic.
 Further, our reasons for making a decision to A are usually our reasons to A—they are reasons for performing the action.
 According to the standard theory, something is an action only if it has a reason explanation (in terms of the agent’s desires, beliefs, and intentions).
 As reasons are usually reasons for action, it is again difficult to see how making a decision can ever be an action.
 Considerations of this kind may lead one to conclude that thoughts are hardly ever, if ever, mental actions (see Strawson 2003).

-It is, however, not difficult to avoid this conclusion, as Mele (1997, 2003: Ch.
+It is not difficult to avoid this conclusion, as Mele (1997, 2003: Ch.
 9, 2009b) has shown.
 Consider again the central case of decision-making, and assume that making a decision consists in the formation of an intention.
 According to the standard theory, the formation of an intention is an action if it is an intentional action under some description (or if it is either identical with or generated by an intentional action; see section 2).
 What could plausibly be the agent’s intention in making a decision?
 Mele suggests that processes of decision-making are usually motivated by the intention to settle the practical question at hand.
 This proposal avoids the problem outlined above.
 Suppose the agent decides to A. For this to be an action, it is not required that the agent has the intention to decide to A. For if the agent has the intention to settle the question by making a decision, making the decision is intentional under a description.
 In particular, making a decision is then an intentional action and making the decision to A is then an unintentional action (that is either identical with or generated by the intentional action of making a decision).
 Similar considerations apply to the mentioned issue concerning reason explanation and to other cases, such as remembering.
 Mele (2009b) argues that remembering something is never an intentional action, because no one has ever the intention to remember the particular content in question.
 But there is nevertheless a closely associated intentional mental action that one might perform: intentionally trying to bring it about that one remembers the particular content in question.
+See Shepherd (2015) for a defense of the view that decisions are intentional actions by construing them as extensions and conclusions of deliberative activity.

 Hieronymi (2009) takes a very different line.
 She thinks that we engage in mental agency whenever we settle the question of whether to do or whether to believe something, and she argues that this kind of mental agency differs from ordinary intentional agency, primarily due to a difference in control.
 According to Hieronymi, we have “evaluative control” over our mental attitudes.
 This consists in the ability to form and revise “our take on things”, and it is to be distinguished from the kind of voluntary control that we have over our overt bodily actions.
 According to volitionist theories of agency, mental acts of willing (choosing or trying) are also different in kind from overt bodily actions.
 On such views, mental acts of willing are furthermore fundamental, in the sense that they are the source of overt agency (Ginet 1990; McCann 1998; Lowe 2008; more on this in section 3.1).